ibm-cloud-docs/watson-assistant/activity-log.md

 ## User access to the activity log
 {: #activity-log-access}

 To access and view the log, users need at least the *Reader* service role for an assistant.
-Users might not be able to open links for specific events, depending on their access to all the items in an assistant.
+Users might not be able to open links for specific events, depending on their access to all of the items in an assistant.

 For more information, see [Managing access](/docs/watson-assistant?topic=watson-assistant-access-control).